 - Osteoporosis treatment has come a long way.
-There are many available treatment options - Osteoporosis has significant morbidity and mortality in numbers that dwarf breast cancer and heart disease and we are not reaching the majority of patients who should be treated - Every patient that leaves the hospital with an old or new fragility fracture should have their current osteoporosis treatment plan reviewed with a notation in the chart that follow up treatment is recommended
+There are many available treatment options - Osteoporosis has significant morbidity and mortality in numbers that dwarf breast cancer and heart disease and we are not reaching the majority of patients who should be treated - Every patient that leaves the hospital with an old or new fragility fracture should have their current osteoporosis treatment plan reviewed with a recommendation for follow up treatment.